gvwilson/thirdbit/src/fiction/in-heck/index.md

 these little ones feel more loyalty and anger and curiosity every day.
 Those small feelings are worth ending for."

-Maddy up in a padded chair.
+Maddy woke up in a padded chair.
 Its back was slightly tilted so that her head didn't fall forward, which was fortunate because she couldn't move.
 She wasn't strapped in,